Updated: December 11, 2024

 Navigating these bureaucratic processes in a foreign country without the know-how, language skills, or time can be difficult.
 We would recommend seeking the help of trusted professionals to help you navigate moving to Portugal from the USA, particularly if you don’t speak the language.
 In the example of purchasing a home, enlisting the help of a buyer’s agent will ensure you don’t get overwhelmed by bureaucracy.

-Moving to Portugal from the USA as an American, you will need to have a valid residency permit, such as a D7 Visa or Digital Nomad Visa.
+If you’re wondering how to move to Portugal from USA, the process is quite straightforward.
+You will need to have a valid residency permit, such as a D7 Visa or Digital Nomad Visa.
 You will also need to have an NIF number, which is your Portuguese tax number, which is needed for any major financial transactions in Portugal, a clean criminal record, and proof of sufficient funds to support yourself.
 The exact requirements will depend on the residency permit you opt for.

 If you want to move to Portugal, you’ll find the process relatively uncomplicated.
 To live in the country, Portugal offers a welcoming environment, English-friendly services, and a vibrant expat community, making integration accessible and enjoyable.